-Having a mailing list enables you to direct the conversation about your business to a more personal level – the visitor’s in-box.
+Having an email list enables you to direct the conversation about your business to a more personal level – the visitor’s in-box.

 And savvy marketers know that when people sign up to their list, it’s the best method of moving them from interested to definitely in the conversion conversation.

 But, there’s more to why you should focus on email marketing other than just because it’s relatively straightforward and highly optimized for conversions.